arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 <a name="Exercise2"/>
 ## Exercise 2: Validating Data Using Server Scripts ##

-This exercise shows you how to leverage server scripts in Windows Azure Mobile Services.
+This exercise shows you how to leverage server scripts in Microsoft Azure Mobile Services.
 Server scripts are registered in a mobile service and can be used to perform a wide range of operations on data being inserted and updated, including validation and data modification.
 In this exercise, you will define and register server scripts that validate and modify data.
 Because the behavior of server side scripts often affects the client, you will also update your HTML app to take advantage of these new behaviors.

 This exercise requires that you've completed [Exercise 1](#Exercise1).